botaul/botmaster/README.md

 - Make (tweets) a Thread when characters > 280
 - Tweet a quote image (deactivated)
 - Sync simple database (text) on github repository
-- Set muted_words from DM
+- Set muted_words & update database from DM
 - Upload more than one media
+- fix attachment url

 ## Requirements
 - Good at basic python programming